BawejaTushar/RAG/README.md

 ## Indexing

 We have to create a knowledge-base from which the retriever can get information according to the query(input).
-The original paper uses the faiss (facebook AI Similarity Search ) indexing, to create its knowledge-base.
+The original paper uses the faiss (Facebook AI Similarity Search ) indexing, to create its knowledge-base.
 In the project, I have also used the same method for my dataset.

 ```
 import faiss

 ```

-You can create faiss indexing for your own dataset by using a Python file: `use_own_knowledge_datset.py` .
+You can create faiss indexing for your own dataset by using a Python file: `use_own_knowledge_datset.py`.
 This Python file is from the original research paper.
 As I have mentioned before. if you using a dataset of `.csv` file format, ** it must be a tab-separated `.csv` file with columns "title" and "text" **. or you can modify the code according to your needs.

 ```
 python  ./use_own_knowledge_dataset.py     --csv_path path/to/my_csv     --output_dir path/to/my_knowledge_dataset